- Bingo (1973), Lottery (1987), Horse racing (1997), Daily Fantasy Sports (2016)

 Types of Virginia Online Gambling Allowed

 Off-track betting is legal over the Internet and on mobile devices in Virginia.
 The problem is that there are no tracks to partner with so no sites operate.
+As of now, online casino gambling is not legal in Virginia.

 Daily fantasy sports sites are explicitly legal in Virginia.
 DraftKings and FanDuel are licensed to operate in the state.